Ms Vinolia Danki

 |Lieschen De Vos|

-I joined FABI in July 2019,as an intern as I was not ready to partake in the journey of being a Masters' student.
-This was under the supervision of Prof Martin Coetzee and Prof Emma Steenkamp. the Until 2020,when everything changed and I embarked on the journey of Masters.
+I joined FABI in July 2019, as an intern as I was not ready to partake in the journey of being a Masters' student.
+This was under the supervision of Prof Martin Coetzee and Prof Emma Steenkamp.
+That was until 2020 when everything changed and I embarked on the journey of Masters.
 I am now busy with my Masters' project, which focuses on the pathogenicity and growth rate of C. albifundus.
 The ultimate aim of this project is to see how laccase affects the growth and pathogenicity of C. albifundus?

-I am working on very cool and interesting project, which will allow me to interfere and manipulate the genome of C. albifundus in order to understand the pathogenicity mechanism of this economically pathogenic fungus.
+I am working on a very cool and interesting project, which will allow me to interfere and manipulate the genome of C. albifundus to understand the pathogenicity mechanism of this economically pathogenic fungus.

 FABIans joined young researchers from several countries for the South African Society of Bioinformatics Student Council (SASBi-SC) Online Student Symposium from 4-6 August.
 FABIans contributed two oral presentations and a project overview to the 30 presentations at the online symposium.